sap-tutorials/Tutorials/tutorials/hxe-aws-athena-01/hxe-aws-athena-01.md

 Therefore, in order to benefit from the SAP Web IDE, you could use the **SAP HANA, express edition (server + applications)**.

-Before starting to follow the <a href="https://www.sap.com/developer/tutorials/hxe-xsa-aws-setup.html" target="&#95;blank">Set up SAP HANA, express edition, on Amazon Web Services</a> tutorial, make sure that:
+Before starting to follow the next tutorial (**Set up SAP HANA, express edition, on Amazon Web Services**), make sure that:

  - you use the **SAP HANA, express edition (server + applications)** AMI
  - you say *no* when prompted about waiting for XSA configuration completion